podio/podio-android/README.md

 The SDK requires Android API level 11 as a minimum and it also requires  `android.permission.INTERNET` permissions being requested in your `AndroidManifest.xml` file.

 Apart from above Android requirements, the SDK also uses the [Android Volley](https://android.googlesource.com/platform/frameworks/volley/) framework for the network traffic and the [Google Gson](https://code.google.com/p/google-gson/) library for parsing JSON.
-Both dependencies are included as pre-build jar files in the Podio SDK project sources.
+Both dependencies are included as pre-built jar files in the Podio SDK project sources.

 The test project is using the [NanoHTTPD](http://nanohttpd.com/) web server for mocking the Internet on the test target.